petedejoy/documentation/v2/clickstream/destinations/heap-analytics.md

 ![heap-analytics2](../../../images/heap-analytics2.png)

+### Astronomer Side

 Add your App ID into the Heap connector on your Astronomer dashboard and give your new connection a unique name.
-Click 'Create Destination' and your pipeline will be activated.
+Click `Create Destination` and your pipeline will be activated.

 ![heap-analytics3](../../../images/heap-analytics3.gif)

+### Things to Note.

 When you return to your Heap account, you might get a message saying "There's no data here!"
-Be sure to check all locations, as your data might be in a different environment (i.e. development instead of production).
+Your data might be in a different environment, so make sure to check all places (i.e. development instead of production).

 ![heap-analytics4](../../../images/heap-analytics4.png)

-You can see what specific events are coming in by going to the 'Events' page, located in the left-hand menu bar.
+To see what specific events are coming in, go to the `Events` page on the left-hand menu bar.

 ![heap-analytics5](../../../images/heap-analytics5.png)